Elkinton, Waring Family papers

 Scope and Contents

-Other materials include detailed genealogical charts and biographical information and photographs of various members of this extended family.
+Other materials include detailed genealogical charts, biographical information, and photographs of various members of this extended family.

 Biographical / Historical

 Katharine Wistar Mason Elkinton (1892-1961) was the daughter of Quakers Katharine Evans Stokes Mason and Samuel Mason.
 She attended Westtown School and took courses at a business college.
-She married Howard Elkinton in October 1916.
-During World War I, she and Howard worked for the American Friends Service Committee in France from 1917-19 as relief workers.
-She worked in the maternity ward of a hospital in Chalons and in teaching, while Howard was posted in Sermaize.
-Upon their return to the U.S., they helped to found Chestnut Hill Monthly Meeting.
-In 1923, she established the Germantown Book Store in the front room of their home called Honey Run.
-Her partner was Sydney Cole.
-They closed it when both women were expecting babies.
-They did have a post card for the book store printed which showed a Hessian soldier fleeing Philadelphia.
-In 1938, Katharine and Howard again went to Germany.
-While he was director of the AFSC Berlin office, she helped over 1,000 professional Jewish women to emigrate to Australia.
+She married Howard Elkinton in October of 1916.
+During World War I, she and Howard worked for the American Friends Service Committee (AFSC) in France as relief workers (1917-1919).
+She taught and worked in the maternity ward of a hospital in Chalons while Howard was posted in Sermaize.
+Upon their return to the United States, the couple helped to found Chestnut Hill Monthly Meeting.
+In 1923, Katharine Elkinton established, along with business partner Sydney Cole, the Germantown Book Store in the front room of their home.
+The bookstore closed when both women were expecting babies.
+A printed postcard for the bookstore showed a Hessian soldier fleeing Philadelphia.
+In 1938, Katharine and Howard went to Germany; while Howard was director of the AFSC Berlin office, Katharine helped over 1,000 professional Jewish women emigrate to Australia.

-Howard West Elkinton (1892-1955), the son of Joseph Elkinton and Sarah West Passmore, was a graduate of Haverford College and worked for the Philadelphia Quartz Company, a family business until ca. 1930.
-He married Katharine Mason in October 1916.
+Howard West Elkinton (1892-1955), the son of Joseph Elkinton and Sarah West Passmore, was a graduate of Haverford College and worked for the Philadelphia Quartz Company, a family business, until ca. 1930.
+He married Katharine Mason in October of 1916.
 They both worked in France during World War I, he in Sermaize doing harvesting work.
-He returned home from Germany in December 1939 via Portugal.
-He returned to Germany in 1938 under AFSC auspices, this time as director of their Berlin office.
+He went to Germany in 1938 under AFSC auspices, this time as director of their Berlin office.
 He suffered broken bones in a car accident on his way to Poland.
-Back in America, he joined the Carl Schurz Memorial Foundation in 1944 to assist Wilbur Thomas in editing the Schurz magazine, the American-German Review, becoming executive director in 1946.
-He was in Germany again in 1947 and 1948-49 to investigate projects for the Oberlaender Trust and Foundation where he helped enable the rebuilding of the Goethe house and the establishment of the Free University in West Berlin.
+Back in the United States, Howard joined the Carl Schurz Memorial Foundation in 1944 to assist Wilbur Thomas in editing the Schurz magazine and the American-German Review, and became the executive director in 1946.
+He returned to Germany in 1947 and from 1948 to 1949, to investigate projects for the Oberlaender Trust and Foundation where he helped enable the rebuilding of the Goethe house and the establishment of the Free University in West Berlin.

 Bernard Waring (1876-1959) founded the firm of Yarnall-Waring Company with D. Robert Yarnall.
 He was one of the founders of the American Friends Service Committee in 1917 and was on the committee to set up Civilian Public Service camps for conscientious objectors to be run by Quakers.